Assistant Director of Community Outreach

 What is Project Affinity?

 Project Affinity is an urban summer service program coordinated by the Office of Community Outreach.
-Students live together at the Archwood House, a BW owned facility in Cleveland's Brooklyn Centre neighborhood.
+Students live together at the Archwood House, a BW-owned facility in Cleveland's Brooklyn Centre neighborhood.
 Through service and community events, students are able to explore social justice issues, develop a direct relationship with individuals in Brooklyn Centre and the greater Cleveland community, and gain an understanding of non-profit work.

 Each participant serves at a non-profit organization individually for four days per week, while the group serves together one day each week.

 Reflection and education are integral parts of the service experience.
-Weekly educational sessions each feature a different community member, BW staff or faculty member to offer expertise on community and/or social justice issues.
+Weekly educational sessions each feature a different community member, BW staff or faculty member to offer perspective on community and/or social justice issues.
 Participants are expected to take part in informal reflection throughout the experience and a more structured group reflection is held once a week.

 Participants are permitted to bring cars to the Archwood House, but use of public transportation is highly encouraged whenever possible because it enables individuals to experience the city in a vastly different way than when traveling by car.
 Participants are required to use public transportation during the week to travel to and from their service sites.
 A monthly bus pass is provided.